Top 6 Biggest Mistakes Made By The Indoor Cat Owner

 Insufficient play or enrichment can cause a range of problems potentially including obesity, inappropriate scratching, inter-cat aggression and even behavioral issues towards an owner.

 - Try to set aside 20 – 30 minutes per day to interact with your cat via play.
-There are many toys and games for cats now, and encouraging exercise via play is a great way to keep your cat busy, moving and engaged.
-Interactive tools like videos for cats, and games as mentioned in above are also very useful.
+There are many toys and games for cats now, and encouraging exercise via play is a great way to keep your cat busy, moving, and engaged.
+Interactive tools like videos for cats and games as mentioned above are also very useful.